yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ## Update a container deployment

-If a `fed` file is provided as part of building the API Manager container, you must follow these steps to update the `fed` with the Service Pack API Manager configuration:
+If a `fed` file is provided as part of building the API Manager container, you must follow these steps to update the `fed` with the configuration changes:

-1. Install the Service Pack on a installation of the API Gateway.
+1. Install the update on a installation of the API Gateway.
 2. Run the following command:

     ```